Find guidance on presenting at the PVRW as a poster and/or oral presenter.

-Most Photovoltaic Reliability Workshop (PVRW) attendees present a poster.
-Please be ready to submit your poster title and paragraph abstract during the registration process.
-Posters and presentations should provide technical content related to PV reliability.
+Most PVRW attendees present a poster.
+Please be ready to submit your poster title and abstract during the registration process.
+Posters should provide technical content related to PV reliability.

 The meeting chair will contact authors shortly after registration if the abstract needs modification to be accepted into the workshop.

-- ANSI Standard Paper Size E (34 in. wide by 44 in. long)
+- ANSI Standard Paper Size E (34 inches wide by 44 inches long)

-- ISO Paper Size A0 (approximately 33.1 in. wide by 46.8 in. long)
+- ISO Paper Size A0 (approximately 33.1 inches wide by 46.8 inches long)